 Up until recently, I used this drawer to store utensils.
 But as I only use a handful of utensils on a weekly basis, it felt wasted.
 My spices on the other hand were all thrown into a basket in the bottom drawer.
 Every time I cooked, I would dig around hoping to find a spice that would complement the dish.

-So I moved the utensils I use frequently into my cutlery drawer and gave up this prime real estate to create the ultimate spice drawer.
+So I moved the utensils I use frequently into my cutlery drawer.
+I then gave up this prime real estate to create the ultimate spice drawer.
 And the formula for a dream-worthy spice drawer?
 Perfectly matching canisters, vinyl labels and more spices than you can poke a stick at, of course!

-I picked up these simple glass and timber lid canisters from Kmart and used my Cricut machine to make the labels but there are plenty of online stores that sell these.
+I picked up these simple glass and timber lid canisters from Kmart.
+I then used my Cricut machine to make the labels but there are plenty of online stores that sell these.
 (Here’s a list of Australian stores on Etsy that do custom vinyl labels.)

 Not going to lie, there are loads of spices in here that I’ve never used… or even heard of… but a girl’s gotta do what a girl’s gotta do to get the spice drawer of her dreams!